strategicdata/pmhc-mds-spec/doc/include/definitions.rst

 :Data type: string

 :Domain:
-  :0: Not applicable (persons under 5 years of age or who speak only English)
+  :blank: Not applicable (persons under 5 years of age or who speak only English)
   :1: Very well
   :2: Well
   :3: Not well